Bolsonaro visits market to press need to keep Brazil going during pandemic

 Health Minister Luiz Henrique Mandetta, often at odds with Bolsonaro since the president greeted supporters rallying outside his office on March 15, reinforced his opposition to all public gatherings on Saturday.

-Mandetta asked the president during a cabinet meeting to stop minimizing the gravity of the epidemic, two government officials with knowledge of the meeting attended by other ministers told Reuters.
+Mandetta asked the president during a Cabinet meeting to stop minimizing the gravity of the epidemic, two government officials with knowledge of the meeting attended by other ministers told Reuters.
 They called the meeting tense.

 Mandetta also told Bolsonaro that he could not defend the president’s proposal to isolate only the old and the ill as a way of reducing the economic impact of the pandemic, the sources said.

-At a news conference following the meeting, Mandetta said his measures will be guided by scientific experts and he called on people to stay at home because the health services cannot cope with a surge in cases of infected people.
+At a news conference following the meeting, Mandetta said his measures would be guided by scientific experts and he called on people to stay at home because the health services cannot cope with a surge in cases of infected people.

-He also said chloroquine, which is used to treat malaria and defended by Bolsonaro as a possible solution to the health crisis, is not a cure for the disease and can be toxic if used without medical advice.
+He also said chloroquine, which is used to treat malaria and defended by Bolsonaro as a possible solution to the health crisis, was not a cure for the coronavirus and could be toxic if used without medical advice.

-Reporting by Anthony Boadle and Lisandra Paraguassu in Brasilia; Eduardo Simoes in Sao Paulo; Writing by Anthony Boadle; Editing by Will Dunham and Lincoln Feast.
+Reporting by Anthony Boadle and Lisandra Paraguassu in Brasilia; Eduardo Simoes in Sao Paulo; Writing by Anthony Boadle; Editing by Will Dunham, Lincoln Feast and Peter Cooney